aedobbyn/beer-data-science/present/brewsentation.md

 Now we have the functions `get_beer()`, `get_brewery()`, `get_category()`, etc. in our global environment.

-Test it out
+Testing testing
 ========================================================
 class:small-code

-We get a 200 success response and a nested list of all the data associated with this hop that `fromJSON` converted from JSON into a nested list.
+We get a 200 success response and a nested list of all the data associated with this hop that `fromJSON` converted from, well, JSON into a nested list.

 ```r